Ricette di Sicilia

 Cibo, cultura e tradizioni siciliane

-Penne alla Boscaiola: A Taste of Sicilian Woodland Magic
+Penne alla Boscaiola: A Taste of Sicilian Woodland on Your Plate

-Dive into penne alla boscaiola, a rich and comforting Sicilian pasta dish bursting with sausage, porcini mushrooms, and creamy ricotta.
+Discover the rustic charm of penne alla boscaiola, a Sicilian pasta dish brimming with sausage, porcini mushrooms, and creamy ricotta — a true celebration of flavour and tradition.

 🛒 Ingredients